deficollective/defiscan/src/content/protocols/sky.md

 A `StakingReward` contract allows users to stake `USDS` and receive `SKY` as a reward according to an issuance chosen by the governance.
 A `LitePSM` (Peg-stability-module) allows users to swap other stablecoins for `USDS` with no impact on the peg thanks to pre-attributed reserves.

-The governance, through its delay contract DSPauseProxy which enforces a delay of 18 hours on actions, has admin privileges over all contracts and could, for example, arbitrarily mint tokens. `DSChief`, the governance contract, is the authority over the `LitePSMMom` and is therefore the contract choosing which account could halt the `LitePSM` in case of emergency.
-We did not find a way to compute the exact permission that `DSChief` is granting.
+The governance, through its delay contract `DSPauseProxy` which enforces a delay of **18 hours** on actions, has admin privileges over all contracts and could, for example, arbitrarily mint tokens. `DSChief`, the governance contract, is the authority over the `LitePSMMom` which allows governance proposals to stop the `LitePSM` without any delay.
+We note that a missuse of the authority model used could grant access over the `LitePSM` to any arbitrary addresses (through a governance proposal).

 ![Overview of the sky tokens and rewards module](./diagrams/sky-tokens.png)